Billy McKinney Player Props: Yankees vs. Cubs

 Billy McKinney At The Plate

-- McKinney has three doubles, a triple, four home runs and two walks while batting .246.
+- McKinney is batting .239 with three doubles, a triple, four home runs and three walks.

-- McKinney has driven in a run in six games this season (26.1%), including one multiple-RBI game.
+- In six games this season, McKinney has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this year (30.4%), but has had no multi-run games.
+- He has scored a run in seven of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.